-The best way to slow the spread of COVID-19 is through "social distancing," which means avoiding close contact with others.
+The best way to slow the spread of COVID-19 is through "social distancing," which means staying at least six feet away from others.
 Social distancing can take many forms, depending on your lifestyle and your family or living situation.
 Social distancing can include the following habits and steps:

-- Avoid handshaking, hugging and other intimate types of greeting - Avoid non-essential travel (your health care provider may have specific guidance for your situation) - Avoid crowds, especially in poorly ventilated spaces - Work from home if possible for your work situation - Avoid unnecessary errands consider ways to have essential items, like food and other household supplies, brought to you through delivery services or through family or social networks
+- Avoid handshaking, hugging and other intimate types of greeting - Stay at least six feet away from others whenever possible, and wear a mask - Avoid non-essential travel (your health care provider may have specific guidance for your situation) - Avoid crowds, especially in poorly ventilated spaces - Avoid unnecessary errands consider ways to have essential items, like food and other household supplies, brought to you through delivery services or through family or social networks

-It is recommended that those at a high risk of becoming seriously ill from COVID-19 stay home as much as possible and contact their health care provider.
+For older adults, social distancing is especially important because they are a high risk group.
+It is recommended that those at a high risk of becoming seriously ill from COVID-19 stay home as much as possible.